bdougie/live/README.md

 # bdougie.live
-This blog powered by GitHub issues
+This blog powered by GitHub issues'

+Hui frens this is change.

 A location where individuals can come together and watch a few people stream their code.
 This repo is powered by [oneblog](https://github.com/onegraph/oneblog).